microsoft/playwright/docs/src/running-tests-js.md

 ### Run tests in headed mode

 To run your tests in headed mode use the `--headed` flag.
-This will give you the ability to visually see, how Playwright interacts with the website.
+This will give you the ability to visually see how Playwright interacts with the website.

 ```bash
 npx playwright test --headed